Boblepointu/DynamicNFTs/README.md

 - ADMIN_IPFS_PASSWORD = whatever you want
 - CONTRACT_NAME = whatever you want
 - CONTRACT_SYMBOL = whatever you want
+- WEATHER_CONTRACT_ADDRESS = At first run, before having deployed your contract, set it to 0x00, then, once contracts have been deployed, set it to the actual address of the weather contract (See artifact truffle_output in CI) and relaunch the CI, having setted the ./contract_deployment_switch file to 0)
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - LINK_CONTRACT_ADDRESS